Detegr/openRBRVR/README.md

 ## Known bugs and limitations

-- BTB stages don't work with RBRHUD.
-For some reason the track geometry disappears when RBRHUD is enabled.
-- PaceNote plugin causes rendering artifacts in BTB stages when the PaceNote plugin menu is open.
-The plugin itself works correctly and the settings can be changed.
-When the plugin menus are closed, everything is back to normal.
+- If PaceNote plugin is not loaded, there is a black screen in front of the windshield.
 - The seat position cannot be changed via keyboard.
 PaceNote plugin can and should be used instead.
-The UI works as expected (except on BTB stages it causes rendering artifacts).
+The UI works as expected.
-- The VR view can only be recentered from Options -> Plugins -> openRBRVR -> Reset view.
+- The VR view can only be recentered from Options -> Plugins -> openRBRVR -> Recenter view.
 There is no runtime keyboard capture implemented in the plugin.
-- Some occasional crashes might happen.
+RBRControls plugin (included in RSF install) will have support for recentering the view from a wheel button in the upcoming release.

 ## Build instructions